wonik/wonikjang.github.io/_posts/2017-07-17-classify_10pdf.md

 # **1.2 Convert images**

-In terms of generating images from batch, I first resize images according to the normal ratio of original images(width/height) and interpolate them using nearest resample method, which can keep the information of images.
+In terms of generating images from the batch, I first resize images according to the normal ratio of original images(width/height) and interpolate them using nearest resample method, which can keep the information of images.
 Using like “PIL.Image.ANTIALIAS”, which is widely applicable in Photoshop, will smooth images and result in losing information of images.
-To implement this module, save the below script as makebatch.py .
+To implement this module, save the below script as makebatch.py.

 {% highlight ruby %}